Install the Dreamhouse App and Create a Heroku Button

 - You will see the Heroku signup screen.
 If you do not have an account, create a new account and follow the on-screen instructions.
 If you do have a Heroku Account, click the Log In button in the upper-right corner.

 - Once logged in you will see the “Create New App” page load.
 If you see the "Create New App" page load, you have configured the app.json file correctly.
-Using the link from our deploy button lets you create and deploy your DreamHouse app using only a
+Using the link from our deploy button lets you create and deploy your DreamHouse app using

 - Close this browser tab.